Dolorousrtur/arcsim-docker/README.md

 cd arcsim-docker
 ```

-2. Download ARCSim 0.3.1 from the official webpage und unpack it to this repository's directory.
+2. Download ARCSim 0.3.1 from the [official webpage](http://graphics.berkeley.edu/resources/ARCSim/arcsim-0.3.1.tar.gz) and unpack it to this repository's directory.
 Its contents should look like this:
 ```
 arcsim-docker/